kellys-tech/kellys-tech.github.io/README.md

 # Responsive Portfolio

 *This is my portfolio website.
 It is created to showcase my work.
 Initially it will contain an About Me page, a Portfolio page, and a Contact page.
-Currently the content contains placeholder imgages and texxt but will be update to include actual photos and a paragraph or two about myself*
+This is used to showcase my abilities as a developer and also includes a  link to view my resume.

 ## Webpage created using:
 * HTML - to create the content of the homepage.